-Figure 2 shows the spatial distribution of average emission sensitivity of benzene and toluene for the Heshan site for November 12-November 30, 2010.
-During the observation period, air masses transported to the Heshan site mainly came from easterly and northerly directions.
-Considering that the major emission sources in the PRD are located to the east of the Heshan site (Figure 1), this measurement location is ideally situated for constraining emissions from this region for this period and, as the emission sensitivities show, PRD, HK, and neighboring regions, are relatively well constrained by the observations at the Heshan site.
-Benzene and toluene emissions in the PRD and HK are much higher than emissions in neighboring regions (Figure 1) and, consequently, the overall mixing ratio contributions (the integral of the emission sensitivities multiplied by emissions) from PRD and HK to the observation site comprise more than 80% of the total simulated mixing ratios.
+Figure 2 shows the spatial distribution of average emission sensitivity of benzene and toluene for the Heshan site for 12-30 November 2010.
+During the observation period, air masses transported to the Heshan site mainly came from easterly and northerly di-

+- 20 rections.
+Considering that the major emission sources in PRD are located to the east of the Heshan site (Fig. 1), this measurement location was ideally situated for constraining emissions from this region for this period and, as the emission sensitivities show, PRD, HK, and neighboring regions, are relatively well constrained by the observations at the Heshan site.
+Benzene and toluene emissions in PRD and HK are much higher - than emissions in neighboring regions Fig. 1 and, consequently, the overall mixing ratio contributions (the integral of the emission sensitivities multiplied by emissions) from PRD and HK to the observation site comprise more than 80% of the total simulated mixing ratios.
 Note that the emission sensitivities for benzene and toluene are different because there are differences in the chemical loss of these two compounds during atmospheric transport and in the molecular weight.
 Specifically, the emission sensitivities for toluene are spatially more confined because of its shorter lifetime.

-As a sensitivity study, alternative simulations in which FLEXPART was ran backwards for 10 days were made.
-The derived emission sensitivities are almost identical to the reference simulations with 20 days duration (Supporting Information Figure S1 for benzene and Figure S2 for toluene), confirming that 20-day-backward simulations are sufficiently long to account for all benzene and toluene emission sources that can influence the mixing ratios at the Heshan site.
-Since the lifetime of benzene is ~10 days (much longer than that of toluene), we also made a 40-day-backward simulation from which the emission sensitivities for benzene are also almost identical to the reference simulation of 20 days (Figure S3).
-Without accounting for the loss by reaction with OH in the atmosphere, the emission sensitivities for benzene would only be a little higher (by ~10% in central PRD) (Figure S4).
-On the other hand, the emission sensitivities for toluene would be much higher (by ~50% in central PRD) (Figure S5).
-This indicates that accounting for chemical loss has a relatively small effect for simulating benzene mixing ratios at

-Heshan, whereas it has a profound effect on toluene mixing ratios.
-Thus, errors in the retrieved emissions due to errors in chemical loss are marginal for benzene but could be significant for toluene.
+- As a sensitivity study, alternative simulations in which FLEXPART was ran back-5 ward for 10 days were made.
+The derived emission sensitivities are almost identical to the reference simulations with 20 days duration (Supplement Fig. S1 for benzene and Fig. S2 for toluene), confirming that 20 day-backward simulations are sufficiently long to account for all benzene and toluene emission sources that can influence the mixing ratios at the Heshan site.
+Since the lifetime of benzene is ~ 10 days (much longer than that of toluene), we also made a 40 day-backward simulation from which the emission sensitivities for benzene are also almost identical to the reference simulation (Fig. S3).
+Without accounting for the loss by reaction with OH in the atmosphere, the emission sensitivities for benzene would only be a little higher (by ~ 10% in cen- - tral PRD) (Fig. S4).
+On the other hand, the emission sensitivities for toluene would be much higher (by ~ 50% in central PRD) (Fig. S5).
+This indicates that accounting for chemical loss has a relatively small effect for simulating benzene mixing ratios at Heshan, whereas it has a profound effect on toluene mixing ratios.
+Notice that systematic errors in the simulated chemical loss would lead to smaller errors (i.e., compared to the extreme case of no loss) in the a posteriori emissions retrieved by the inversion.
+Thus, errors in the retrieved emissions due to errors in chemical loss are marginal for - benzene but could be significant for toluene.